 If these requirements are not met, duty will be assessed at the standard rate.
 We may, however, exercise discretion to vary the residence requirements where there is a good reason for doing so.

 Land will not be considered to be occupied as a PPR unless there is a building on it that is designed and constructed primarily for residential purposes and may lawfully be used as a PPR.

-If you have received the PPR concession you must notify us in writing of any changes in your circumstances that will result in the residence requirements not being met.
+If you have received the PPR concession you must notify us in writing within 30 days of any changes in your circumstances that will result in the residence requirements not being met.

 |Dutiable value of the PPR||Reduced rate of duty||Standard rate of duty||Difference|